joshbegley/nyt-latest/previous.md

 `Pulte’s one evident qualification is his eagerness to advance the president’s political revenge campaign.`\
 https://www.nytimes.com/2026/06/03/opinion/bill-pulte-national-intelligence-trump.html

-**Iran War Live Updates: Iran Attacks Gulf Nations, Further Straining Cease-Fire**\
+**Iran War Live Updates: Israel and Lebanon Agree to Renew Cease-Fire**\
-`On the same day Secretary of State Marco Rubio told lawmakers the Iran war was “concluded,” Tehran launched a barrage of missiles and drones toward Bahrain and Kuwait.`\
+`The U.S.-brokered agreement called for “a complete cessation” of fire from Hezbollah, an Iranian-backed militia that operates in southern Lebanon.
+A previous cease-fire has largely been ignored.`\
 https://www.nytimes.com/live/2026/06/03/world/iran-war-trump-israel-lebanon